Long exposure photography is one of the most fascinating genres and it will get you forever hooked on photography.

 If, on the other hand, you’re shooting a small river or creek, it might be better to take a shorter long exposure to capture more detail in the water.

 Also, there are different ways to approach long exposure photography while shooting at the beach.
-You may want to show the movement of a wave, with shutter speeds around 1 second, or create a more minimalist scene with longer shutter speeds.
+You may want to show the movement of a wave, with shutter speeds around 1 second, or create a more minimalist scene with longer shutter speeds, as we explain in our coastal photography guide.

 Long exposure and clouds